The Mitzvah Project Teaching Artist Program (TMP-TAP)

 With hate crimes at their highest level in 12 years (click here to read the recent FBI report) and anti-Semitic and racist incidents on the rise in our schools, it’s clear that forces hostile to an inclusive, multicultural America are working hard to establish their social vision.
 In the crosshairs are the hearts and minds of America’s young people.
 If we are to have a just and equitable American future, today’s youth hold the key.
 It is for that reason, that TMP-TAP is going to continue focusing its efforts on reaching teens and young adults.

-By the beginning of the 2022 fall semester, The Mitzvah Project will begin booking each of the newly trained teaching artists into public high schools, colleges and community organizations — in California and throughout the United States.
-The goal is to reach 1,500 – 3,000 teens and young adults by June of 2023.
+By the fall-winter 2023-24 school semester, The Mitzvah Project will have begun booking each of the newly trained teaching artists into public high schools, colleges and community organizations — in California and throughout the United States.
+The goal is to reach 6,000 teens and young adults — or more — by December 31, 2023.

 “The Mitzvah Project goes to the heart and complexity of current issues of prejudice, bullying, racial tension, genocide and war, presented within the historical context of The Holocaust.” — Mónica Olague-Marchán, Ph.D., Catholic Memorial High School, Waukesha, WI